jtpgames/Locust_Scripts/README.md

 has to output the measured response times to a logfile in the same way our script does it.
 Use `logger.info("Response time %s ms", total_time)` to log the response times.

-When you have your Locust script ready, execute it with `python3 executor.py.`, enter your script when prompted, and when you want to finish the load test, terminate it with `Ctrl + C`.
+When you have your Locust script ready, execute it with `python3 executor.py`, pass the path to your script as argument, and when you want to finish the load test, terminate it with `Ctrl + C`.

+Use `python3 executor.py --help` to get additional information.

+Example call:
 ```
-% python3 executor.py
+% python3 executor.py locust_scripts/locust_tester.py
-Path to the Locust script: locust_scripts/your_script.py
 ```

 After that, plot your results: